 IAVA is focused on results.
-In every year since 2007, in an increasingly gridlocked political environment, IAVA has passed at least one major piece of groundbreaking legislation for our community.
+Since 2007, in an increasingly gridlocked political environment, IAVA has passed several pieces of groundbreaking legislation for our community.
 Examples include:

 Post-9/11 “New” GI Bill (2008): IAVA played a lead role in fighting for and passing the Post-9/11 GI Bill, arguably the most important veterans’ benefit for our generation.
 To date, this landmark legislation has sent more than one million veterans to college.